-Homework: Most of the time, Homework will be out on every Wednesday, except exam weeks, and due the following Wednesday by 11:59PM.
-Exceptions are during the Thanksgiving week and the last week of the semester.
+Homework: Most of the time, Homework will be out on every Tuesday, except exam weeks, and due on the following Tuesday by 11:59PM.
 There will be 11 homework assignments.
 Each homework assignment is worth 1/9 of the total homework grade, so you can miss up to two problem sets and still obtain a full grade on homework.

-lease submit your homework on Gradescope, as a pdf file if possible, either typed or handwritten clearly and legibly.
+Please submit your homework on Gradescope, as a pdf file if possible, either typed or handwritten clearly and legibly.
 You are encouraged to collaborate on homework, but you must write up your own solutions in your words.
 Please cite any references used.